John Roos: Public service and political activity

 While building his legal career, Roos participated in political activities and community service.
 He ran for and won a seat on the San Mateo-Foster City School District Board of Trustees in 1991 and again in 1995.
 He also served in various capacities at both Stanford University, where he served on the School of Education's Dean's Advisory Board and Stanford Law School—including as a member of the law school's Dean's Advisory Council.
-He was also elected to membership in the Stanford Associates for his long-standing volunteer service to the University.
+He was also elected to membership in the Stanford Associates for his long-standing volunteer service to the university.
 Roos also served as an honorary captain—alongside John Elway—for Stanford before the Cardinal's victory in the January 2011 Orange Bowl.

-Roos supported Democrats including Mondale, Bradley, Kerry, and Obama, for whom he co-chaired the California financing operation.."
+Roos supported Democrats including Walter Mondale, Bill Bradley, John Kerry, and Barack Obama, for whom he co-chaired the California financing operation.."